Naturally reduce your Morning Sickness

 Why does this happen?
 Getting REALLY hungry causes your cortisol (stress) levels to rise and this makes you feel really sick.
 Its like before you were pregnant and there was that time you felt so stressed out or hungry that you felt sick?
 Same deal here.
 Your body can’t tell if the stress is emotional or physical, it just freaks out anyway, making you feel nauseous.

 5. Preserve your energy levels.
-Many women find they get nauseous at the end of the day not just the mornings.
+Many women find they get nauseous at the end of the day not just in the mornings.
 Cancel extra meetings, appointments, exercise classes, go to bed earlier - anything you can to reduce fatigue.

-Also get your iron levels and thyroids checked once your nausea lets up, low levels of iron and thyroid hormones can lead to even more fatigue and this contributes to more nausea.
+Also get your iron levels and thyroids checked once your nausea lets up.
+Low levels of iron and thyroid hormones can lead to even more fatigue and this contributes to more nausea.
 (Where possible, it is recommended to have these in good ranges before falling pregnant if you can as can be hard to fix in trimester 1 but can still be improved in trimester 2 &3).

 6. Vitamin B6.
 If you’re taking a Trimester 1 specific multi vitamin (here’s our fave!), it will already have extra B6 in it as there are many studies showing it can reduce nausea and vomiting.
-See some here and here.
+See some research here and here.
 Avocados, carrots, chickpeas, spinach, eggs, bananas, sweet potato, salmon, beef and pork are some of the highest B6 containing foods available.

 7. Ginger.
 This works wonders for some women.
 The above study from the University of Adelaide found it to be just as effective as vitamin B6.
 Grating fresh ginger into hot water, drunk as a tea throughout the day can be helpful.
 As can those tiny cubes of crystallized ginger in the baking aisle of the supermarket, sugary but helpful.
 Try it, it might be a simple fix but you’ll likely need to combine it with the above suggestions.